 The downside is that in vegetable gardens, poultry may do more damage eating your crops than the pests themselves.

-Diversity of habitat (grow multiple types of plants)
+11. Cultivate Diversity of Habitat (grow multiple types of plants)

 Growing a healthy and diverse amount of species of crops growing in your garden also works well as a simple organic pest control method.